 The purpose of this guide is to support integrating Operation: ELECT into your classroom as an effective tool to enhance critical computational thinking and the electoral process.
 This guide provides an overview of the game's objectives, narrative, and mechanics.
-This Teacher's Guide is designed to help you in the following ways:
+This Teacher's Guide contains a help-ful overview of all five levels (or "missions") and the estimated time it takes to play each one.
+This is designed to help you: